Competition between service providers with strategic resource allocation: application to network slicing: Introduction

-Our work analyzes how independent NSTs compete against each other following the business model described above.
-We show that the strategic interaction between the NSTs both in the provision of the service and in the slicing of the network can be modeled as a game, where the strategy is a weighted distribution of the NST's share of the resources between the cells.
-A solution for the Nash equilibrium is proposed in which the NST chooses weights equal to the product of its share by the ratio between the total number of subscribers in the cell and the total number of subscribers in the network.
-We characterize the proposed solution for different cell capacities and user sensitivities.
-The proposed solution provides the exact values at the equilibrium if the cells are homogeneous in terms of normalized capacity, which is a measure of the available resources in the cell normalized to the service price, the number of users and the no-subscription option valuation.
+\item We prove that the proposed solution provides the exact values at the equilibrium if the cells are homogeneous in terms of normalized capacity, which is a measure of the available resources in the cell normalized to the service price, the number of users and the no-subscription option valuation.
 Otherwise, if the cells are heterogeneous, it provides an accurate approximation of the equilibrium.
 We quantify the deviation from the equilibrium and conclude that it is highly accurate.